Loughton: Music

 Loughton's classical music scene dates back to the late 19th century, when there were regular concerts by the Loughton Choral Society in Lopping Hall under the conductorship of Henry Riding.
 Today, performances are mainly at two venues: Loughton Methodist Church hosts the annual Loughton Youth Music Festival, which showcases talented pupils from local schools and colleges.
 St. John's Church festival choir undertakes extensive overseas tours, and in turn hosts well-known soloists, chamber and operatic groups.
 The music hall artiste José Collins (1887-1958) lived at 107 High Road.
 The hymn writer Sarah Flower Adams (1805-1848) lived with her husband William Bridges Adams (1797-1872) at a house called 'Sunnybank', demolished in 1888 and replaced by No. 9 Woodbury Hill.

 Loughton boasts a few rock and pop music connections; Mark Knopfler of Dire Straits was a lecturer at Loughton College (now Epping Forest College).
-The Wake Arms public house (now demolished), which was about 50 yd north of the Loughton boundary in Waltham Abbey on a roundabout, was a rock music venue from 1968 to 1973, hosting bands such as Black Sabbath, Deep Purple, Genesis, Pretty Things, Status Quo, Uriah Heep, and Van der Graaf Generator.
+The Wake Arms public house (now demolished), which was about 50 yd north of the Loughton boundary in Waltham Abbey on a roundabout, was a rock music venue from 1968 to 1973, hosting bands such as Black Sabbath, Deep Purple, Genesis, The Pretty Things, Status Quo, Uriah Heep, and Van der Graaf Generator.
 Ray Dorset, the lead singer of Mungo Jerry, had his first taste of fame when his band 'The Tramps' won the Loughton Beat Contest in 1964.

 Roding Players is an amateur orchestra which rehearses at Roding Valley High School and gives three concerts a year in the Epping Forest area; composer Miles Harwood is Musical Director.
 Epping Forest Brass Band, founded in 1935, also has regular concerts in the Epping Forest area, and competes in national competitions and exhibitions.
 Loughton Cinema had a resident ladies' band during the 1930s.

-Loughton also has its own music academy the 'Loughton Music Academy' founded in 2001.
+Loughton also has its own music academy, the 'Loughton Music Academy' founded in 2001.
 Performances are with full orchestral participation.

 Loughton Folk Club was founded on 28 October 2010 and held its first Loughton Folk Day on 9 April 2011.
 The Club meets weekly at 8pm at Loughton Club, Station Road, Loughton.